Applied Ethics Research

 - ELSA-Norway.
 Network project, Norwegian Research Council 2013- 2018 (Led by Nydal)

-- EU project The Onlife Initiative Concept Reengineering Exercise: rethinking public spaces in the digital transition, an EU expert panel working on future policy in the digital transition realm (Thorseth -expert panel member)
+- Part of the expert panel of the EU project The Onlife Initiative Concept Reengineering Exercise: rethinking public spaces in the digital transition, an EU expert panel working on future policy in the digital transition realm, 2012.
+(Thorseth -expert panel member)

 - Development of a plant biotechnology platform for low cost production of industrial enzymes to boost biorefinery of lignocellulose biomass – BIOBOOST Norwegian Research Council 2015-2018.
 (ELSA work package led by Myskja, Efstathiou as main researcher)